 - Everyone Calls Him "Barkeep":

-- Gandalf and Saruman appear, but they are called Niennas Apprentice and Aules Assistant respectively.
+- Gandalf and Saruman appear, but they are called Nienna’s Apprentice and Aule’s Assistant respectively.
+Somewhat subverted in that their names are mentioned, usually by their peers.

 - The Ex-Thrall is a tragic example.
 She is so broken and ashamed of her past that she does not dare reclaim her name.